abigailvalladolid/Boston-Property-Assessment/README.md

 # Boston-Property-Assessment

-Necessary CSV files and Database building code is found under 'Releases v1.0'
+Necessary CSV files, database building, and supporting code is found under 'Releases v1.0'

 Files found in repository are: